Michèle Taylor: Community involvement

+Taylor has served in several leadership roles with the board of the National Center for Civil and Human Rights.

 Personal life

+Taylor's mother Hanne Susi Trnka and Taylor's grandparents were Holocaust survivors.
+Her mother was 3 years old during Kristallnacht in Vienna, but the family escaped harm due to a tip that the Nazis were looking for her grandfather.
+The family immigrated to America in 1939.

-Taylor is Jewish and the daughter of a Holocaust survivor.
-She lives in Atlanta with her husband, Kenneth Taylor.
+Taylor is Jewish and lives in Atlanta with her husband, Kenneth Taylor.
 They have two children.
 Taylor is also a part-time resident of Steamboat Springs, Colorado.